September 2022 - October 2022

-Students benefit from a 10 percent discount, bringing the Executive Master’s tuition fees to 16,200 Swiss Francs, if they pay this amount before 15 October.
+Students following the programme in person benefit from a 10 percent discount, bringing the Executive Master’s tuition fees to 16,200 Swiss Francs, if they pay this amount before 15 October.

-Participants following the programme remotely benefit from a 10 percent discount, bringing the Executive Master’s tuition fees to 16,200 Swiss Francs
+Participants following the programme online benefit from a 10 percent discount, bringing the Executive Master’s tuition fees to 16,200 Swiss Francs

 Participants enrolled in the Executive Master and who pay taxes in Geneva are eligible for an annual training allowance of up to 2,250 Swiss Francs by the Geneva Department for Education, Culture and Sport.
 Candidates meeting the criteria can contact our Student Office for further information.